-Having a copy of such dummy files on your performance extents allows you to:
+Having a copy of the dummy files on your performance extents allows you to:

-- Download back to the performance extents the data that has been moved to the capacity extent, as described in Data Download.
+- Download back to the performance extents the data that has been moved to the capacity extent, as described in Downloading Data from Capacity Tier.

-- Restore data back to production servers, to Azure or Amazon EC2 cloud platforms or to your virtual machine, as described in Data Restore.
+- Restore data back to production servers, to Azure or Amazon EC2 cloud platforms or to your virtual machine, as described in Restore from Capacity Tier.

-Suppose that the performance extent A has an inactive backup chain consisting of one .vbk file and three .vib files, that is, four restore points in total.
-Each of these files comprises metadata (represented as green vertical blocks) and the actual blocks of data (represented as yellow squares).
-During the offload session, Veeam Backup & Replication will collect all the orange squares — that is, the actual blocks of data — from all the backup files (.vbk and .vib) and offload these blocks to the capacity extent represented in the Figure B.
+The performance extent A has an inactive backup chain consisting of one .vbk file and three .vib files, that is, four restore points in total.
+Each of these files comprises metadata and the actual blocks of data.
+During the offload session, Veeam Backup & Replication will collect the actual blocks of data from all the backup files (.vbk and .vib) and offload these blocks to the object storage repository.

 Each offloaded block might be of different size, which is defined during configuring storage optimization.
 The offloaded blocks are placed to the blocks directory in your capacity extent.

-Such an approach will be applied to all inactive backup chains that satisfy validation criteria.
+Such approach will be applied to all inactive backup chains that satisfy validation criteria.

 After offload is complete, the new Object Storage node appears in the Home view, under the Backups node and shows backups that have been moved to the capacity extent.